eilvelia/tdl/packages/prebuilt-tdlib/README.md

 Example: the npm release for TDLib `v1.8.5` is `0.1008005.0`.

-For convenience, `td-X` dist-tags are available.
+For convenience, `td-x.y.z` dist-tags are available.
 To install `prebuilt-tdlib` for TDLib v1.8.5, just run `npm install prebuilt-tdlib@td-1.8.5`, or `npm install prebuilt-tdlib@td-1.8.0` for TDLib v1.8.0.
-This will automatically install the needed version of `prebuilt-tdlib`.

 The releases of the `prebuilt-tdlib` npm package are not git-tagged.